Uruguay entry requirements for Malta passport holders

 Proof of departure from Uruguay

 Immigration officers at Carrasco Airport routinely ask for a return or onward ticket.
-Have a printed copy or a screenshot ready on your phone showing your flight out of Uruguay within 90 days.
+Have a printed or digital copy of your outbound flight ready.

 Recommended